 I’ve received a ton of additional value from my elite status with these hotels.
 I regularly receive upgrades to better rooms/suites, free breakfasts, gifts, drinks, etc. What I really like is to leverage the SPG/Marriott Gold status to complete a status challenge to earn Marriott Platinum status.
 That also translates into SPG Platinum Status and even earns you Silver Status with United Airlines, among many other perks.

-Additional Platinum Card benefits
+Additional Amex Platinum authorized user benefits

 Some of the additional perks include: